nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 203
 00:11:49,793 --> 00:11:54,589
-[SPEAKER_00]: It was something that didn't come up very often, but it was basically
+[SPEAKER_00]: And it was something that didn't come up very often, but it was basically

 204
 00:11:54,569 --> 00:11:58,555